Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Proofs of main results

 \subsection{Proof of Theorem \ref{thm:clts}}

 Only the third results requires a new proof.
-In particular, the first result is a reinterpretation of the classic cross-sectional result using a triangular array central limit theorem, for the usual Lindeberg condition must hold due to the bounded potential outcomes and the treatments being probabilistic.
+The first result is a reinterpretation of the classic cross-sectional result using a triangular array central limit theorem, for the usual Lindeberg condition must hold due to the bounded potential outcomes and the treatments being probabilistic.
 The second result follows from results in \cite{BojinovShephard(19)}, who use a martingale difference array central limit theorem.

 The third result, which holds for $NT$ going to infinity, can be split into three parts.
 For $NT$ to go to infinity we must have either: (i) $T$ goes to infinity with $N$ finite, (ii) $N$ goes to infinity with $T$ finite, or (iii) both $N$ and $T$ go to infinity.
-In the case (i), we apply the martingale difference CLT but now where each time period we have preaveraged the cross-sectional errors over the $N$ terms.
+In the case (i), we apply the martingale difference CLT but now we have preaveraged the cross-sectional errors over the $N$ terms for each time period.
 The preaverage is still a martingale difference, so the technology is the same.
 In the case (ii) we preaverage the time aspect.
 Then we are back to a standard triangular array CLT.
 As we have both (i) and (ii), then (iii) must hold. $\Box$

-\subsection{Proof of Proposition \ref{thm:estAdditive}}
+\subsection{Proof of Proposition \ref{lemma: cons_var}}